Earth-Friendly Kids: How to Teach Sustainability at Home

 - Earth-friendly kids will become Earth advocates in later years and during adulthood, if you allow them to interact with nature, build bird feeders in the backyard, understand the importance of spiders in the garden, engaging in conservation projects, care for animals, everything green, and the ozone layer, among others.

 Sustainability begins in the home, in the safe, nurturing, and encouraging environment created by adults for kids.
 Setting examples and inspiring responsibility and awareness in children are the sure-fire ways of raising Earth-friendly kids that will be this world’s future hope and salvation.
+We wanted to share several eco-friendly actions you can teach your kid.
 What other things do you do at home to build love and respect for nature in your children’s hearts?
+What environmentally advices do you share with your kids?